Nuwaubian Nation: The Ansaaru Allah Community

 York began maintaining that he was the only path to salvation, and in his publication The Truth: What Do People Say I Am? he included pictures of twenty prominent black leaders alongside his own descriptions of their apparent failures.
 Although referring to itself as Muslim, some of York's publications in this period drew far more on the New Testament than either the Quran or the Hebrew Bible.
-From the late 1970s and into the 1980s the AAC also began making increasing use of themes regarding the alleged esoteric wisdom and advanced technologies of ancient Egypt, New Age ideas such as chakras, and extraterrestrial civilisations.
+From the late 1970s and into the 1980s, the AAC also began making increasing use of themes regarding the alleged esoteric wisdom and advanced technologies of Ancient Egypt, New Age ideas such as chakras and extraterrestrial civilizations.
 From 1983, York was talking about Yanaan or Yaanuwn, an intergalactic sheikh who sometimes occupied York's body.
 In the late 1980s, Yaanuwn was given greater prominence and increasingly identified with York himself.
 In 1988, he told his followers: "I am an extraterrestrial incarnated."

 In addition to the group's commune, York also had a personal property at West 29th Street on Coney Island.
-He managed the AAC with his inner circle, which comprised his ministers, his "wives" or concubines, and his personal security force, the mujahid.
-In 1979, he founded a music group, Dr York and the Passion, which began performing at New York nightclubs.
-York also had a music studio, Passion, attached to his living quarters; attractive young women joining the AAC would often be assigned to work there, thus becoming another of his concubines.
+He managed the AAC with his inner circle, which comprised his ministers, his "wives" or concubines and his personal security force, the mujahid.
+In 1979, York founded a music group, Dr York and the Passion, which began performing at New York nightclubs.
+He also had a music studio, Passion, attached to his living quarters; attractive young women joining the AAC would often be assigned to work there, thus becoming another of his concubines.
 In 1983, York purchased 80 acres of land in the Catskills, on which the AAC established a summer retreat called Camp Jazzir Abba; the name was a reference to Aba Island in Sudan.
 The following year, York formed a Sufi order within his broader movement, the Sons of the Green Light.
-Between 1987 and 1991 the AAC also began referring to itself as the Original Tents of Kedar.
+Between 1987 and 1991, the AAC also began referring to itself as the Original Tents of Kedar.
 In 1988, York retired as the imam of the AAC's Brooklyn mosque and hence spent more time at Camp Jazzir Abba.